Mushrooms for morning: Why mushrooms are the missing link in your daily routine

 - Support the body’s natural cleansing processes

-- Help your body naturally adapt to stress
+- support your body naturally adapt to occasional stress

 How to add mushrooms to your morning routine